Norost/norost-b/DESIGN.md

 It also scales well with increasing workloads as more work will be done between each poll, i.e. batch size scales automatically.

 Synchronous I/O is often easier to use & the right choice if the result is immediately needed.
-Since this type of I/O likely doesn't need to be very performant it is implemented on top of the existing asynchronous interface.
+While synchronous I/O can easily be implemented on top of an asynchronous API, it is common enough a dedicated system call has been added (`do_io`).
+It reduces the size of simple programs, makes the runtime lighter and is slightly more performant.

 #### Readiness vs completion